adamseckel/spring-keyframes/README.md

 * The default export is wrapped in emotion's `keyframes`, however you can also export `{ spring }` which returns an array you can join and use with other css-in-js solutions.
 (I think...)
 * Requires an `Array.from` polyfill

+Note: for scale, be sure to use a higher precision, like 4.

 ### Example

 This example is done for a react app, but can easoly work without react with `emotion`